0x0ade/0x0ade.github.io/ideas/rotonde-framework-mess.md

 Meanwhile, RDOM grew and grew without any stop in sight.
 I've recently cut away some slack from it, but at this point, I'd rather use something else than rdom.

-Unfortunately, I haven't heard of it until after I began working on rotonde-neu, but the Polymer team is working on something similar: A focused HTML template helper called [lit-html](https://github.com/Polymer/lit-html), focused on efficient re-renders.
-I'm thinking about switching to it in the next few days.
+Unfortunately, I haven't heard of it until after I began working on rotonde-neu, but the Polymer team is working on something similar: A focused HTML template helper called [lit-html](https://github.com/Polymer/lit-html), focused on efficient re-renders. ~~I'm thinking about switching to it in the next few days.~~ It's still in development, doesn't allow easy element access and its "template caches" cause issues with rendering multiple elements of the same type.

 ## DB